Post Game Recovery for Soccer Players

 Next a good stretch will go a long way.
 After the game is an ideal time to perform static stretches because your body temperature is elevated.
 Pay special attention to stretches for the quads, hamstrings, calves and glutes stretching for 15 – 30 seconds for each.
 Stretching after games stops your muscles from tightening up too quickly.
 An increased level of flexibility results in a greater range of motion and a reduced risk of injury.
 Doing a cool down activity as a team makes it more fun and will help ensure you don’t skip any important parts!

 The day after a tough game or a series of games in a tournament, even when you probably don't feel like it, go for a light job and stretch to get the blood flowing.
-This way you're not all stiff and sluggish when your normal practice schedule resumes.
+This way you're not all stiff and sluggish when your normal soccer practice schedule resumes.

 Applying ice to sore joints can help reduce swelling and pain.
 Similarly, if you took a hit to a muscle that was hard enough to cause bruising, icing will help reduce the level of inflammation because the reduced temperature will constrict blood vessels in the area.
 Remember not to apply ice directly to the skin, use a small towel to cover an icepack or bag of ice.
 Even better, if you have access to an ice bath it’s like an icepack for your entire lower body!
 Don’t over do it though; 10-15 minutes is plenty of time.